kallaway/100-days-of-code/log.md

 **Thoughts**:Some days are more challenging than others to carve out an hour to do this.
 PLus it takes self-discipline.

 **Link to Work**: Have started a pokemonAPI.html file.

+##Day 31: Jan.
+28, 2017
+**Day Off, my older two kids were in town!

+##Day 32: Jan.
+29, 2017
+**Today's Progress**:...was minimal.
+Tried to work on Pokemon assignment in late evening.
+Bad idea.

+**Thoughts**: I need to use the mornings for best work time.
+Need to be coding by 8:30 a.m. each day.

+**Link to work**: http://pokeapi.co/ trying to use for loop to pull images from here.

+##Day 33: Jan.
+29, 2017
+**Today's Progress**: actually wrote lines of code and got out old notebook to try to use for loop JS logic to get html img to show images 1-151 without hard coding.

+**Thoughts**: This sounded easy but it's not turning out to be that easy.

+**Link to work**: http://pokeapi.co/ still using this API.
+Getting a lot of 404 errors because I can't populate the correct number in the string yet.